 7. Quick Ratio

-Quick ratio is also referred to as the acid-test ratio for a company.
-It is similar to the current ratio as it shows how well a company can meet its short term debt or liabilities with the difference being that the quick ratio does not account for inventory as it is not considered as immediately available cash or an asset.
-The quick ratio is calculated as the difference between the current asset and inventory divided by the current liabilities.
+It is similar to the current ratio as it shows how well a company can meet its short-term debt or liabilities with the difference being that the quick ratio does not account for inventory as it is not considered immediately available like cash or an asset.

-A company having quick ratio of less than one means that the company is facing problems to pay back its current liabilities and thus should be avoided at all costs.
+Above all, a quick ratio of less than one means the company is facing problems paying back its current liabilities and thus should be avoided at all costs.

 8. Debt-to-Equity Ratio

-The Asset turnover ratio is calculated by dividing the sales by the average total assets.
-It is similar to the return on asset but falls under the efficiency ratio.
-Thus it gives investors insight into how effectively a business is being run.
-The asset turnover ratio measures how good the company is using its assets to make products.
-The asset turnover ratio is represented as a multiple.
-So a ratio of 2 indicates that for every $1 in asset owned, the company generates $2 in sales.
+This gives investors insight into how effectively the management team is running the company.
+The ratio measures how well the company is using its assets to make products.
+The asset turnover ratio is a multiple.
+So a ratio of 2 indicates that for every $1 in assets owned, the company generates $2 in sales.

 To measure the asset turnover ratio, you need the sales and the average total assets, the values of which can be found in the income statement and the balance sheet.

-As the name implies, inventory turnover ratio focuses on measuring how quickly a company can sell its inventory.
-Typically a higher turnover in inventory is preferred as it can point to slower backlogs or stockpiling of the inventory.
-The inventory turnover ratio is derived by dividing the cost of goods sold by the average inventory.
-Both these values can be found in the company's income statement as well as the balance sheet.
-Inventory turnover ratio can be mixed at times especially when you look at retailer stocks, where higher inventory turnover is seen during the peak shopping periods.
+As the name implies, the inventory turnover ratio focuses on measuring how quickly a company can sell its inventory.
+Typically a higher turnover is favorable as it can point to slower backlogs or stockpiling of inventory.